-Qualifying students in K-8 are enrolled in a five to six (5-6) hours per week resource program which provides thematic units of study.
+Qualifying students in K-5 are enrolled in a five to six (5-6) hours per week resource program which provides thematic units of study.
+Qualifying students in Grades 6-8 are enrolled in five or more hours per week inside their core content classes.
 Parents receive a progress report three (3) times per year.